 It is a common problem, and one that a little advance planning can help.
-Heading back to the lodge with an intention of defrosting the feet is not among the options that many skiers consider while they leave the rest of their family and friends having fun at the slopes.
+Heading back to the lodge with an intention of defrosting the feet is an option, but not an ideal one because it involves leaving the rest of their family and friends having fun at the slopes.
 It doesn’t matter how long you have skied, one thing that can no doubt send you running back to the lodge is cold feet.
-But there is absolutely no reason why your tootsies cannot remain warm during your ski vacations.
+But there is absolutely no reason why your feet cannot remain warm during your ski vacations.
 Below are some of the best ways to maintain warm feet while skiing.

-Wear Thin Socks.
+Wear Thin Ski Socks

 The secret to keeping your feet warm lies behind the kind of socks that you wear.
 In the past, skiing boots were commonly made from leather that would lap up moisture which is the reason why most skiers opted to wear several pairs of heavy socks.
 Currently, ski experts and professionals will advise you to buy thinner pairs of socks specifically made for skiing.
 These socks are made from a blend of nylon, wool and elastic.
 The blend of different materials used to make the ski socks have the socks acting like a second skin.
 It is recommended that you choose a pair that is a little above the calf so that you do not have to worry about the socks slipping down while you are skiing.

-Open Your Boots When Resting
+Open Your Ski Boots When Resting

-Wear the Right Ski Boots.
+Wear the Right Ski Boots

 Another common way of keeping your feet warm is wearing the right size ski boots.
 Finding the right sized ski boots is a common problem particularly for people who rent their ski equipment.
 Sports equipment shops will have rental boots that are almost twice the size of your shoe size making them very uncomfortable.
 When it comes to ski boots, it is not just the size that counts.
 It is important that you tighten your boots so that your heels do not lift while skiing.
 Lifting of the heels will cuts proper circulation of air while at the same time creating an awkward arc on your foot.
 Poor circulation of blood and air ultimately causes cold feet.
 You will want to make sure that whenever you rent a pair of ski boots, do not second guess the size but rather check if they fit before you walk out of the shop.

-Install Ski Boot Heaters.
+Install Ski Boot Heaters

 There are various cost-effective solutions to keeping your feet warm.
 Top on the list of the budget-friendly ways of keeping your feet warm is by wearing BootGloves.
 BootGloves are neoprene covers that are slipped over the outside of ski boots.
 If the statement from the manufacturer of BootGloves is anything to go by, this product can add up to 53 degrees of warmth to your feet.
 For BootGloves to stay in place during motion, they are fastened to the ski boots using Velcro enclosures.
 Despite their growing popularity, BootGloves are not easy to purchase on retail.
 It is highly recommended that you purchase the BootGloves online on selected platforms and on the manufacturer’s website.
 This product only retails for only $29.95 making it very affordable for average skiers.
 After skiing, ensure that you do not leave your ski boots outside but rather, keep them indoors so that they can acquire some extra warmth before you go skiing the next day.
 If possible, keep the ski boots next to some kind of heater for extra warmth overnight.
 The liners of your ski boots also need to be dry.
 You can remove the liners and hang them someplace overnight to dry or simply stuff newspapers into them so that the dry newspapers can absorb excess moisture.

-Use Thermostat Heat Reflectors.
+Use Thermostat Heat Reflectors

 Thermostats are a great option for skiers who are on a budget.
 Thermostats are essentially heat reflectors that are placed inside the ski boots to reflect the warmth from your feet upwards.
 This means that instead of warmth being absorbed from your feet into the ground, the warmth is reflected back into the boots and up your feet.
 This method has the ability of keeping your feet between 10-20 degrees warmer.
 A great feature about the ThermoFeet heat reflectors is that they have almost the same thickness as a dollar bill which implies that they do not compromise the fit of your ski boots.
 The heat reflectors retail at just $19.95 a pair and their affordability is what makes them a popular ski product.

 Regardless of whichever method you use to keep your feet warm during a ski vacation, ensure that you apply winter sports best practices.
 For example, make sure that you never leave your ski boots in your trunk overnight.
 You can imagine the amount of time it takes for your feet to warm after sliding into a pair of frosty boots.
 Since there are so many gadgets and ways to keep not just your feet but your entire body when skiing, make sure that you utilize the methods suggested by experts and ski professionals.
 If you are the person who perspires a lot when skiing, consider acquiring a portable ski boot dryer.
 Boots that are not able to completely dry overnight will easily grab cold air in the morning and skiing with cold feet will not be so much fun as you would have expected.
-During your next ski vacation, keep your feet dry by purchasing the available products on retail of from ski resorts for the best skiing experience.
+During your next ski vacation, keep your feet dry by purchasing the available products on retail or from ski resorts for the best skiing experience.